 Nicholas nodded and stood outside.
 It was time for him to take charge of things.
 He had a country to rule, he had to get his father's affairs in order, and he had to do something about young Alexander Smirnov.
 The boy would need some men of honor to guide him as he would now learn his new place as Imperial Prince of Russia.

-But as for Hadassah Trichenberg, the Imperial Princess of Russia, that would remain to be seen...
+But as for Hadassah Trichenberg, now known as the Imperial Princess of Russia, that would remain to be seen...